2020PB/police-brutality/reports/Virginia.md

 ### Police fire tear gas at peaceful protest | May 31st

 Footage shows deployment of tear gas by police on peaceful protest on the street.
-In one image, protestors are lying on the ground as tear gas canisters fall around them.
+In one image, protesters are lying on the ground as tear gas canisters fall around them.

 tags: tear-gas, protester